stonepros/stone/doc/rados/configuration/stone-conf.rst

 In the vast majority of cases the default values of these are appropriate, with the exception of the ``mon_host`` option that identifies the addresses of the cluster's monitors.
-When DNS is used to identify monitors a local ceph configuration file can be avoided entirely.
+When DNS is used to identify monitors a local stone configuration file can be avoided entirely.

 Skipping monitor config